 The Scottish Ministers guidance refers to the six revised principles on investment decision making contained within CIPFA publication "Investment Decision Making and Disclosure in the Local Government Pension Scheme: A Guide to the Application of the Myners Principles" (December 2009).
-A revised Statement of Investment Principles (Article IV of the minutes of the Superannuation Sub-Committee of the Policy and Resources Committee meeting of the 15 November 2010, Report No 676-2010 refers) review application in accordance with the Myners Principles, with a further revision (Article II of the minutes of the Superannuation Sub-Committee of the Policy and Resources Committee of the Policy and Resources Committee of the Superannuation Sub-Committee of the Policy and Resources Committee meeting of 27 February 2012, Report No 104-2012 refers).
+A revised Statement of Investment Principles (Article IV of the minutes of the Superannuation Sub-Committee of the Policy and Resources Committee meeting of the 15 November 2010, Report No 676-2010 refers) review application in accordance with the Myners Principles, with a further revision (Article II of the minutes of the Superannuation Sub-Committee of the Policy and Resources Committee meeting of 27 February 2012, Report No 104-2012 refers).